mgoltzsche/podman-static/README.md

 _Within the container `docker` is linked to `podman` to support applications that use the `docker` command._

 ## Binary installation on a host

+_In case you're using an arm64 machine (e.g. a Raspberry Pi), you need to substitute "amd64" with "arm64" within the commands below to make the installation work for you._

 Download the statically linked binaries of podman and its dependencies:
 ```sh